Kieranmcm07/Kieranmcm07/README.md

 ---

-## 📈 GitHub Stats
+## 📊 GitHub Stats

 ![Kieran's GitHub Stats](https://github-readme-stats.vercel.app/api?username=Kieranmcm07&show_icons=true&theme=dark)

 ---

 <details>
-  <summary><strong>📖 My Coding Journey</strong></summary>
+  <summary><strong>📘 My Coding Journey</strong></summary>

-My coding journey began with Scratch when I was 8 years old—those colorful blocks introduced me to the logic behind software.
-By 11, I was creating websites using HTML and CSS, and by 13, I’d moved on to Python.
+I first got into coding at age 8 through Scratch.
+I loved how simple blocks could make something interactive.
+At 11, I built my first website with HTML and CSS—and spent hours figuring out how to center an image.

-Since then, I’ve continued to learn and build, experimenting with web projects, small games, and backend tools.
-I’ve added JavaScript, PHP, and some MySQL to my skill set along the way.
-Recently, I’ve started learning Java to better understand object-oriented programming in preparation for university.
+By 13, I had discovered Python and started building small tools and games.
+I explored JavaScript, PHP, and MySQL to expand my projects and understand how the web works.

-I enjoy building things that solve problems or teach me something new—and I’m excited to keep growing as a developer.
+Now, I’m learning Java and focusing more on backend development, systems thinking, and data handling.
+I enjoy tackling problems, learning how things work at a deeper level, and building software that actually solves something.

 </details>

 ---